The Lambrechts-Stanley Model of Configuration Spaces: Outlook: The case of the 2-sphere and oriented manifolds

 \subsection{Connecting \texorpdfstring{$\mathtt{f}\GG{A}$}{G\_A} to \texorpdfstring{$\OmPA^*(\mathtt{f}\FM_{S^{2}})$}{Omega(fFM\_S2)}}

-The framed little $2$-disks operad is known to be formal~\cite{GiansiracusaSalvatore2010, Severa2010}.
-We will focus on the proof of \textcite{GiansiracusaSalvatore2010}, which goes along the same line as the proof of Kontsevich of the formality of $\FM_{n}$.
+The framed little $2$-disks operad is formal~\cite{GiansiracusaSalvatore2010,Severa2010}.
+We focus on the proof of Giansiracusa--Salvatore~\cite{GiansiracusaSalvatore2010}, which goes along the same line as the proof of Kontsevich of the formality of $\FM_{n}$.
 To simplify notations, let $H = H^{*}(S^{1})$, which is a Hopf algebra.

-The operad $\Graphs_{2}$ is an operad in $H$-comodules, so we may consider the semi-direct product $\Graphs_{2} \rtimes H$.
+The operad $\Graphs_{2}$ is an operad in $H$-comodules, so there is a semi-direct product $\Graphs_{2} \rtimes H$.
 Giansiracusa and Salvatore construct a zigzag:

 The first map is the tensor product of $\Graphs_{2} \xrightarrow{\sim} \enV[2]$ and the identity of $H$.
 The second map is given by the Kontsevich integral on $\Graphs_{2}$ and by sending the generator $\alpha \in H$ to the volume form of $\OmPA^{*}(S^{1})$ (pulled back by the relevant projection).
-They check that both maps are maps of Hopf (almost) cooperads, and they are quasi-isomorphisms by the Künneth formula.
+They check that both maps are maps of Hopf (almost) cooperads, and they use the Künneth formula to conclude that these maps are quasi-isomorphisms.